-The Missouri Lottery currently offers 8 in-state and multi-state draw games along with pull-tab and scratcher instant win games.
+The Missouri Lottery currently offers eight in-state and multi-state draw games along with pull-tab and scratcher instant win games.

 Here’s a guide to each game currently offered as part of the Missouri Lottery game library:

-Missouri’s longest-running, and flagship draw game, Lotto is an old-school game with a jackpot that resets to $1 million.
-The additions of two features – EZMatch and The Doubler – have modernized the game a little, but for the most part, this is the same draw game that Missourians have been playing for decades.
+Missouri’s longest-running and flagship draw game, Lotto, is an old-school game with a jackpot that resets to $1 million.
+The additions of two features – EZMatch and The Doubler – have modernized the game a little, but for the most part, this is the same draw game that Missourians have played for decades.

 Each $1 ticket gives players two plays.
 Players pick six numbers.

 Here’s the pay table for Missouri Lottery’s Lotto game: